SteeltoeOSS/Home/README.md

 Also its worth noting, the Steeltoe project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/).
 If you'd like more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct) write-up.

+## Governance Model

+As a member of the [.NET Foundation](https://dotnetfoundation.org/), the Steeltoe project has adopted a [project governance](https://github.com/dotnet/home/blob/master/governance/project-governance.md) model in line with that recommended by the Foundation.

 ## Licenses

-The Steeltoe project uses the [Apache 2](LICENSE) license for all of its code.
-See the [contribution licensing](https://github.com/SteeltoeOSS/Home/tree/master/project-docs/contributing-license.md) document for more details.
+The Steeltoe project uses the [Apache License Version 2.0](LICENSE) license for all of its code.
+See the [contribution licensing](project-docs/contributing-license.md) document for more details.